-Pregnant health science students are not known to be at greater risk of contracting HIV than students who are not pregnant.
+Pregnant health science students have no greater risk of contracting HIV than students who are not pregnant.
 However, if a student develops infection with HIV during pregnancy, the infant has an increased risk of infection through prenatal or perinatal transmission.
 Because of this risk, pregnant students should be especially familiar with precautions for preventing the transmission or acquisition of HIV.